ViniciusARZ/Statistics-Case-Studies-with-R-Script/README.md

 # Statistics-Case-Studies-with-R-Script
-Series of Analysis with hypotetical Data while studying R Script
+Series of Analysis with hypotetical Data while studying R Script on disciplines of Econometrics and Database Manipulation

-#Studying R with Kaggle Databases and Governamental Databases